John Ritblat: Early life

-Ritblat was born in 1935 in Hampstead, North London, England.
+Ritblat was born in 1935 in Hampstead, North London, England to a Jewish family.
 He was educated at Dulwich College, The Hall School, Hampstead and the College of Estate Management.

 Career

 He acquired British Land from Jim Slater in 1970 for £1m, and retired as chairman in 2006.

 Since June 2001, Ritblat has served as the non-executive chairman of property advisory Colliers CRE.